Peer-mediated instruction: Procedure

 A student or students will be chosen from the target student's classroom to serve as a peer tutor.
 Teachers reviewed the top candidates, and selected the tutors based on social skills, language skills, school attendance and classroom behavior.

 The student or students chosen as peers must be properly coached before the peer relationship begins, both to understand the importance of the intervention and the methods which should be used.
-Instructors may model behaviors to the peer tutors and may role play with the peer tutors, allowing the peer tutors to experience both parts in the PMI relationship.
-Once the PMI relationship begins, the teacher provides on-going feedback, watching the peer at all times while the intervention is being used.
+Instructors may model behaviors to the peer tutors and may roleplay with the peer tutors, allowing the peer tutors to experience both parts in the PMI relationship.
+Once the PMI relationship begins, the teacher provides ongoing feedback, watching the peer at all times while the intervention is being used.
 (Chan et al., 2009).

 Research has been done with many different types of learners, including students with learning disabilities, behavior disorders and attention deficit hyperactivity disorder, which show that PMI may be effective for a wide range of students (Fuchs & Fuchs, 2005; Flood, Wilder, Flood & Masuda, 2002).
 In 2009, Research in Autism Spectrum Disorders published a paper by Chan et al. that concluded that PMI is a potentially effective intervention approach for students with Autism disorders.